-The first advanced law degree in agricultural and food law was founded at the University of Arkansas School of Law more than 30 years ago.
-Since that time, the LL.M.
-Program in Agricultural and Food Law has led the nation in this important area of law, connecting lawyers to our food system, from farm to plate.
+The LL.M.
+Program in Agricultural and Food Law at the University of Arkansas School of Law was the first of its kind when it was founded over 40 years ago.
+Today, it continues to lead the nation in this important area of law, connecting lawyers to our food system, from farm to plate.

-The University of Arkansas School of Law publishes the Journal of Food Law & Policy, the nation’s first student-edited food policy journal.
-It is also home to the nationally acclaimed Indigenous Food and Agriculture Initiative, an outreach effort that assists tribes across the country.
-The Food Recovery Project, food law and policy practicums, and externships provide additional outreach.
+Along with providing an exceptional agricultural and food law curriculum designed specifically for LL.M. students, the University of Arkansas School of Law publishes the Journal of Food Law & Policy, is home to the nationally acclaimed Indigenous Food and Agriculture Initiative and provides outreach and experiential opportunities through the Food and Agriculture Impact Project.

-Our alumni have worked for advocacy groups, trade associations, and non-profit organizations, serving agricultural, consumer, and environmental interests.
+Our alumni support advocacy groups, trade associations, and non-profit organizations, serving agricultural, consumer, and environmental interests.

-And, our alumni have been found in academia, teaching at law schools, undergraduate colleges, through the extension service, and at community colleges
+Alumni also pursue roles in academia, teaching at law schools, undergraduate colleges, through the extension service, and at community colleges.